Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

    Note: This option is available only if you are using AKS.

-1. When you’ve finished installing the KAN-controller, you can find the IP address (the first one) of the portal by running the following command in your Azure Cloud CLI command line:
+1. When you’ve finished installing the SYMPHONY-controller, you can find the IP address (the first one) of the portal by running the following command in your Azure Cloud CLI command line:

   ```azurecli-interactive
     kubectl get svc -A